CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 $$ x(t)=x_c+\rho_L \sin(\omega t+ \phi_0) \quad y(t)=y_c+\rho_L \cos(\omega t+ \phi_0)$$

 where $(x_c,y_c)$ is called guiding center or Larmor centre, and $\rho_L=v_\perp/\omega_c$ is the larmor radius.
 The solutions describe a circular uniform motion in the $x-y$ plane characterized by the Larmor radius while along the direction of the $\mathbf{B}$ field the motion is uniform.
 The sign of the charge decides on the direction of the circular motion.
 The motion is called cyclotron motion.
 The motion is analogous to a current flowing in a coil and produces a magnetic field opposite to the imposed $\mathbf{B}$ (diamagnetic behaviour).

+The fastest and dominant behavior corresponds to gyro motion in which particles move freely along magnetic field lines and rotate in small circular orbits perpendicular to the magnetic field.

+The next contribution to the hierarchy of frequencies involves slow spatial and time variations in the fields, which lead to important modifications of the basic gyro motion.
+This regime is known as “guiding center motion.”

 ## $\mathbf{B}$ and $\mathbf{F}$ uniform and constant